locka99/cpp-to-rust-book/source_layout/index.md

 Rust does not have header files.
 Every struct, implementation and macro resides in a file ending in .rs.
 Code is made public or not by structuring .rs files into modules and exposing functions via the `pub` keyword.

+Ordering is less important too.
+It is possible to forward reference structs or functions, or even `use` the very same module that a piece of code is a part of.
+The only time that ordering matters is for macro definitions.
+A macro must be defined before a module that uses it.

-Rust files reference non-dependent modules with the "use" keyword and pull-in dependent modules with the `mod` keyword.
+Rust files reference non-dependent modules with the `use` keyword and pull-in dependent modules with the `mod` keyword.

 ## Namespaces

 ## C / C++

 C does not use namespaces.
 Libraries tend to prefix their functions and structs with a qualifying name of some sort.

-C++ does have namespaces but their use is optional and varies from one piece of code to the next.
+C++ _does_ have namespaces but their use is optional and varies from one piece of code to the next.

 ### Rust